maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

   applications in a somewhat state-of-art pushing standard that is the ever spec-wise unknown DESFire stack.
 * See what data segment space can be saved by setting ``__attribute__((...))`` packed on big union structures like ``TransferStateType`` versus aligned at one for the component structs?
+* May need to allocate the ``SelectedAppCacheType`` structures on an as-needed basis.

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for